 - The Operator Declaration must be signed by the operator of the investment fund to confirm the fund’s compliance with other regulatory obligations.

 Explanations for other regulatory obligations

-Annual audit.
-Cayman Islands requires all accounts of the regulated fund to be audited by the approved auditor.
-You must submit the audited accounts to CIMA within 6 months after the financial year-end or within allowed due date extension.
+Annual audit: The Cayman Islands requires all accounts of the regulated fund to be audited by the approved auditor.
+You must submit the audited accounts to CIMA within 6 months after the financial year-end or within the allowed due date extension.

 - An independent third party who is qualified in a non-high-risk jurisdiction; or

-- The fund’s manager or operator or a person who has a control relationship with appropriate provisions with the Act;
+- The fund’s manager or operator or a person who has a control relationship with appropriate provisions of the Act;

 - The appointed fund administrator.

 In case the valuation is not performed by such an independent third party, CIMA will require the fund to have its valuations verified by an auditor or independent third party.

 Safekeeping of fund assets: The appointed custodian shall keep the fund assets.
 The assets can also be held by an administrator, an independent third party, the manager, or the operator of the fund.
 Similar to the asset valuation, CIMA may require the fund to have its title verification verified by a qualified independent third party if there is no such custodian.